-Imp promotes type I NB growth and division
+Imp promotes NB growth and division

-To investigate the roles of the opposing Imp and Syp gradients in the NB, we used RNAi knockdown to manipulate the level of these RBPs (Figure 1 - figure supplement 1).
-We studied the type I NBs, the most numerous NB type in the brain, which are also very convenient to analyse, as they have a simple division hierarchy with each asymmetric division producing a GMC that divides only once more to produce two neurons or glia (Bello et al., 2008; Boone and Doe, 2008; Bowman et al., 2008).
-In the wandering L3 stage (wL3) brains all type I NBs express high levels of Syp and low of Imp (Figure 1 - figure supplement 1A).
+To investigate the roles of the opposing Imp and Syp gradients in the NB, we used RNAi knockdown to manipulate the level of these RBPs (Figure S1).
+We studied the type I NBs, the most numerous NB type in the brain, which are also very convenient to analyse, as they have a simple division hierarchy with each asymmetric division producing a GMC that divides only once more to produce two neurons or glia.
+In the wandering L3 stage (wL3) brains all type I NBs express high levels of Syp and low of Imp (Figure S1A).
 We depleted Syp or Imp from the NBs with syp knockdown and imp knockdown RNAi constructs using the GAL4-UAS system, driven by insc-GAL4 (Betschinger et al., 2006).
-In NBs Imp and Syp negatively regulate each other and therefore the syp knockdown results in Imp upregulation (Figure 1 - figure supplement 1B) (Liu et al., 2015).
-We distinguished between direct effects of Syp depletion and indirect effects due to upregulated Imp expression by analysing imp and syp double knockdown mutants (Figure 1 - figure supplement 1C) (Yang et al., 2017a).
-We also examine Imp overexpression using a UAS construct, but this results in limited upregulation of Imp in the type I NB at the wL3 stage, likely due to complex post-transcriptional regulation (Figure 1 - figure supplement 1D), as previously observed (Liu et al., 2015, Yang et al., 2017a).
+In NBs Imp and Syp negatively regulate each other and therefore the syp knockdown results in Imp upregulation (Figure S1B) (Liu et al., 2015).
+We distinguished between direct effects of Syp depletion and indirect effects due to upregulated Imp expression by analysing imp and syp double knockdown mutants (Figure S1C) (Yang et al., 2017).